 Bob Rushworth landed the X-15 on Rogers Dry Lake at Edwards Air Force Base, California, after a flight of 9 minutes, 34.0 seconds.

 Mach 6.06 was the highest Mach number reached for an unmodified X-15.

 56-6670 flew 81 of the 199 flights of the X-15 Program.
 It is in the collection of the Smithsonian Institution National Air and Space Museum.

-16 November 2004: Balls 8, the Boeing NB-52B “mothership” at Edwards Air Force Base, performs a farewell flyover during its final flight.
+16 November 2004: Balls 8, the Boeing NB-52B “mothership” at the NASA Dryden Flight Research Center (located at Edwards Air Force Base, California) performs a farewell flyover during its final flight.
 52-008 was both the oldest airplane in the U.S. Air Force inventory and the lowest time B-52 Stratofortress still operational.

 Boeing RB-52B-10-BO Stratofortress 52-008 was built at Seattle, Washington and made its first flight 11 June 1955.
 It was turned over to NASA 8 June 1959 for use as a air launch vehicle for the X-15 rocketplane.
 North American Aviation modified the bomber for its new role at Air Force Plant 42, Palmdale, California.
 It was redesignated NB-52B.

 52-008 carried an X-15 for the first time 23 January 1960.
 Sharing the mothership responsibilities with the earlier NB-52A 52-003, Balls 8 carried the X-15s aloft on 159 flights, dropping them 106 times.

 15 November 1967: Major Michael James Adams, United States Air Force, was killed in the crash of the number three North American Aviation X-15 hypersonic research rocketplane, 56-6672.